 - Minimize our clients’ involvement in the process

 - Support the claims to defend against CRA audits/reviews

 How much money can I get back?

-The tax credit amounts depend on your corporate ownership structure.
-Federal, refundable tax credits are available for Canadian-controlled private corporations (CCPCs) at a rate of 35%.
-Federal, non-refundable tax credits are available to foreign-owned, publicly traded sole proprietorships and partnerships at a rate of 15%.
-Additional, provincial tax credits are available in many provinces.
+The amount of SR&ED tax credits depends on your corporate ownership structure and certain financial criteria.
+Federal refundable tax credits are available for Canadian-controlled private corporations (CCPCs) at a rate of 35%, upon meeting certain financial criteria.
+Federal, non-refundable tax credits are available to foreign-owned, publicly traded companies, and certain partnerships at a rate of 15%.
+Additional provincial tax credits are available in many provinces.

 What type of work is eligible for SR&ED funding?
-I am not sure we do R&D!
+I'm not sure we do R&D.

 SR&ED eligibility is not limited to pure research.
 If your company has to overcome technological challenges while developing or improving new products and processes (in a systematic way), you could be eligible for SR&ED funding.
 These challenges may arise out of limitations or constraints with current processes, systems, cycle time, integration or scalability, to name a few.
 If you cannot find a solution to these challenges in the public domain or are using your current, internal knowledge base, this is where your SR&ED could begin.

 When do I have to file the claim?